 And so, the legend of Obey The Fist was born

-I wasn't planing on writing about this guy for two main reasons: first, because I don't think that there's a lot to gain in talking about someone as ridiculously negative as this person appears to be (just who the hell hates game engines!?).
+I wasn't planning on writing about this guy for two main reasons: first, I don't think that there's a lot to gain in talking about someone as ridiculously negative as this person appears to be (just who the hell hates game engines!?).
 And Second, because there's a genuine possibility of him having some sort of mental health issue.